devopshobbies/bash-script-tutorial/README.md

 - if you use variable with extra data such as String(concatenation) you should enclose the variable like `"some data ${variable_name}, some other data"`

-- variables are case sensitive and you should define them with UPPERCASE
+- variables are case sensitive and you should define them with UPPERCASE when declaring a shell or environment varaiable.

-- arithmetic operators including ` -ne, -eq, -gt, -lt,etc` are solely used for checking numbers
+- arithmetic operators including ` -ne, -eq, -gt, -lt,etc` are solely used for checking numbers.

 - leave some space in condition part when using if and elif is neccessary.